-The Department of Geography, in conjunction with the College of Education, offers a Bachelor of Arts in Education Degree.
+The Department of Geography, in conjunction with the College of Education, offers courses toward a Bachelor of Arts in Education degree.
 The B.A.E. degree consists of 45 semester hours, of which a minimum of 30 must be in geography and 15 in a related teaching field or fields.
 The following courses are required:

-GCU 102 Introduction to Human Geography SB 3
+GCU 1 02 Introduction to Human Geography SB 3

-GCU 121 World Geography SB, G 4
+GCU 1 21 World Geography SB, G 4

-Introduction to Physical Geography S1/S2
+11 Introduction to Physical Geography SQ

 or GPH 411 Physical Geography (3)

-• • • • • • • • • • • • • • • • • • • •

-Total .
-11
+Total 10-11

-^{} Three semester hours in transfer courses can also fulfill this requirement.
+\ Three semester hours in transfer courses can also fulfill this requirement.